-Mirrors are a very useful tool that parents can use to help their babies become more self-aware.
+Mirrors are a useful baby development tool that parents can use to help their babies become more self-aware.
 Place a mirror in front of the baby.
 Then ask them questions such as “who’s there?”
-Use the mirror to point out your baby’s body parts and then say them out loud.
+Use the mirror to point out your baby’s body parts and then say them aloud.

-For example, take the mirror and bring it to the baby’s hands and say the word “hands”.
-Then use the mirror to point to your own body parts and say their names.
-This helps the baby become aware of Mommy and Daddy as well their place in the world.
+For example, take the mirror and bring it to the baby’s hands and say the word “hands.”
+Use the mirror to point to your own body parts and say their names.
+This helps the baby become aware of Mommy and Daddy and their place in the world.

 Flying the Baby

 A baby can learn to kick simple items like tissue paper or even a large ball.
 Hold the baby’s leg and show them what to do.
 Then take their leg and gently push it against the tissue paper or another object.
 Do this several times in a row and then start alternating legs each time.
-Babies love having their limbs touched and the idea of being able to control them.
+Babies love having their limbs touched and the idea of controlling them.

 As babies grow, they gradually gain better control of their arms and hands.
 Moms and dads can teach babies to control their limbs and have fun in the process.
 Babies can learn to grasp all sorts of items.

 Reaching for an object teaches them to interact with their surroundings.
 Take different objects and place them in front of the baby.
 Look for safe items that are likely to attract and keep the baby’s attention.
 Paper tubes are easy for a baby to hold.
 The same is true of toys made from safe materials in varied colors and patterns.

 All babies need to spend some time on their tummy.
 Tummy time lets babies see the world in a new light.
 Help them make the best use of this time by putting toys around them as they sit.